Soil mechanics: Total stress

 For level ground conditions, the total vertical stress at a point, $\sigma_v$, on average, is the weight of everything above that point per unit area.
 The vertical stress beneath a uniform surface layer with density $\rho$, and thickness $H$ is for example:

 where $g$ is the acceleration due to gravity, and $\gamma$ is the unit weight of the overlying layer.
 If there are multiple layers of soil or water above the point of interest, the vertical stress may be calculated by summing the product of the unit weight and thickness of all of the overlying layers.
 Total stress increases with increasing depth in proportion to the density of the overlying soil.

 It is not possible to calculate the horizontal total stress in this way.
 Lateral earth pressures are addressed elsewhere.

 Pore water pressure

 Hydrostatic conditions

-If there is no pore water flow occurring in the soil, the pore water pressures will be hydrostatic.
+If the soil pores are filled with water that is not flowing but is static, the pore water pressures will be hydrostatic.
 The water table is located at the depth where the water pressure is equal to the atmospheric pressure.
 For hydrostatic conditions, the water pressure increases linearly with depth below the water table:

 where $\rho_w$ is the density of water, and $z_w$ is the depth below the water table.